mattermost/docs/source/deployment/deployment.md

 _Enterprise Edition only, available 2016_

-Large organizations needing high scale, high availability configurations can contact the Enterprise team for advisory on how to configure and size Mattermost Enterprise Edition to support their specific needs.
+Large organizations needing high scale, high availability configurations can contact the [Enteprise team](https://about.mattermost.com/contact/) for advisory on how to configure and size Mattermost Enterprise Edition to support their specific needs.

-Please contact the [Mattermost Enteprise team](https://about.mattermost.com/contact/) to discuss a high availability configuration and hardware sizing guidance tailored to the needs of your organization.

 Depending on customer needs, multiple Mattermost servers may be configured with cache and event synchronization to horizontally scale the Mattermost service.

 ## Data Stores